 Bunker Hill, meanwhile, managed to outlast its neighbors.
 Victorian mansions began to rise from its summit in the 1880s, and by the turn of the 20th century it had become one of the city's most fashionable neighborhoods.
 Soon, however, the fashionable people moved on, and the structures they left behind took on an increasingly shabbier appearance.
 As the hill's population became poorer and more multi-ethnic, regrading promised to wipe clean the architectural slate and erase a community deemed undesirable by developers.
 In the 1960s -- after securing federal funding for what was termed, in the parlance of the time, "slum clearance" -- L.A.'s Community Redevelopment Agency oversaw an urban renewal program that recalled the regrading dreams of the past.
 Over several years, construction crews demolished the existing built environment and scraped some 30 feet of earth from the top of Bunker Hill, creating 27 virgin superblocks cleared for high-rise development.

-Many of the archives who contributed the above images are members of L.A. as Subject, an association of more than 230 libraries, museums, official archives, personal collections, and other institutions.
+L.A. as Subject is an association of more than 230 libraries, museums, official archives, cultural institutions, and private collectors.
 Hosted by the USC Libraries, L.A. as Subject is dedicated to preserving and telling the sometimes-hidden stories and histories of the Los Angeles region.
-Our posts here will provide a view into the archives of individuals and cultural institutions whose collections inform the great narrativein all its complex facetsof Southern California.